victor-istomin/c-with-crosses/content/posts/templates-are-easy.md

 72;101;108;108;111;44;32;0119;111;114;108;10033;33;49
 {{< /highlight >}}

 Well, strings are iterable containers of chars.
-We also learned from the [Integer Promotions](https://en.cppreference.com/w/c/language/conversion) chapter on the cppreference chapter on the cppreference that compiler promotes chars to integers when char overloading is absent.
+We also learned from the [Integer Promotions](https://en.cppreference.com/w/c/language/conversion) chapter on the cppreference that compiler promotes chars to integers when `char` overloading is absent.
 To address the issue, exclude the template for containers from matching string types.

 Also, it could be reasonable to mark the `makeString(char)` as the deleted function to secure the pitfall forewer:
 {{< highlight cpp>}}std::string makeString(char c) = delete;{{< /highlight >}}